 2G, 3G & 4G Coverage

-O2 offers 99% population coverage on their 2G, 3G and 4G networks in the UK.
-Before signing up to their limitless data plan, we’d recommend double-checking to make sure you can get it where you live.
+In the UK, O2 offers 99% population coverage on their 2G, 3G and 4G networks.
+Before you sign up to their unlimited data plan, it’s worth double-checking to make sure you can get coverage where you live.

-For more information, please see our full guide to O2’s network and coverage.
+For more information, see our guide to O2’s coverage in the UK.

-So far, O2 has announced the launch of 5G coverage in the following UK towns and cities:
+At present, you can get 5G coverage from O2 in all of the following UK towns and cities:

 Tethering & Personal Hotspot

-Tethering or personal hotspot refers to the process of sharing your smartphone’s data connection with another device (e.g. with your laptop or tablet).
+Tethering or personal hotspot refers to the process of sharing your smartphone’s internet connection with another device (e.g. with your laptop or tablet).

-On O2’s limitless data plans, tethering and personal hotspot usage is permitted.
-However, there’s a restriction within the terms and conditions that you can only use tethering and personal hotspot on up to 12 devices.
-This is stated in clause 3.3 and 3.4 of their terms and conditions:
+On O2’s unlimited data plans, tethering and personal hotspot usage is allowed.
+However, there’s a restriction within the terms and conditions that says you can only use it on up to 12 devices.
+This is stated in clause 3.5 of their terms and conditions:

-3.4.
-Usage is subject to our Fair Usage Policy.
+3.5.
+Usage of Unlimited Data is subject to our Fair Usage Policy.
 To help us identify whether you are using your Unlimited Data in accordance with the Fair Usage Policy and these Terms , we may monitor the amount of data you are using.
-Where you regularly tether to 12 or more devices or have used 650GB of data twice within a 6 month period, or have connected to a device other than an eligible device as stipulated in clause 3.3 of these Terms, then we may investigate your usage further to ascertain whether your Unlimited Data usage is for the Permitted Use.
-Where following such investigation we determine or reasonably suspect that your usage is for purposes other than the Permitted Use then we reserve the right to transfer you to a more suitable plan.
+Where you regularly tether to 12 or more devices, have used 650GB of data twice within a 6 month period, or have connected to a device other than an eligible device as stipulated in clause 3.3 of these Terms, then we may investigate your usage further to ascertain whether your Unlimited Data usage is for the permitted use.
+Where following such investigation we determine or reasonably suspect that your usage is for purposes other than the permitted use then we reserve the right to transfer you to a more suitable plan.

-For more information, please see O2’s international roaming web page or read our in-depth guide to O2 Travel.
+For more information, see O2’s international roaming web page or read our in-depth guide to O2 Travel.

 Keeping Your Phone Number

-If you’re moving from another mobile network to O2 to take advantage of the limitless data plans, it’s a straightforward process to keep your existing phone number.
+If you’re moving from another network to O2 to take advantage of their unlimited data plans, it’s a straightforward process to keep your existing phone number.

-To do so, you’ll need to get a PAC Code from your current mobile network.
+To do so, start by getting a PAC Code from your current mobile network.
 You can get one through your mobile network’s website or app, or by texting PAC to 65075.
 A PAC Code will be sent to you free of charge within 60 seconds of your request.

-Once you have the PAC Code from your old network, order your new handset or SIM card with limitless data from O2.
-When your new phone or SIM card arrives, you can provide your PAC Code to O2 through this online form.
-Your phone number transfer will then be scheduled by O2, normally for the next working day.
+Once you have the PAC Code from your old network, order your new unlimited data SIM card from the O2 website.
+When it arrives, you can provide the PAC Code to O2 through this online form.
+Your phone number transfer will then be scheduled, normally for the next working day.

 For a step-by-step guide on moving your phone number to O2, please select your current mobile network from the drop down menu below: